OWRC/snapshots/md/met-annuals.md

 `click on any circle to reveal station summaries.
 Full-screen available in the top-left corner`

 <iframe src="https://golang.oakridgeswater.ca/pages/met-annuals-temperature.html" width="100%" height="550" scrolling="no" allowfullscreen></iframe>

-## Interpolated data

-For areas where stations are not available or for stations with incomplete data, the ORMGP hosts a [near real-time climate data service](https://owrc.github.io/interpolants/sources/climate-data-service.html).

-<iframe src="https://golang.oakridgeswater.ca/pages/swsmet.html" width="100%" height="550" scrolling="no" allowfullscreen></iframe>